HSB-611

 Enforcement Authority

-Attorney general enforcement only.
+Attorney general enforcement.
 The attorney general may bring a civil action to enjoin a violation of or enforce compliance with the chapter or rules adopted pursuant to the chapter.
 No private right of action is created.
-Enforcement is agency-initiated at the attorney general's discretion.
+The attorney general is also directed to adopt implementing rules pursuant to chapter 17A.

 Penalties

 Civil penalties of not more than $100,000 per violation.
 The attorney general may also seek restitution or other appropriate relief.
-Penalties collected are credited to the general fund of the state and appropriated to the attorney general for performing duties under the chapter.
+Penalties collected are credited to the general fund and appropriated to the attorney general for performing duties under the chapter.

 Who Is Covered